applebiter/gnatwriter/README.md

 client on the Jack bus listen to the user and transcribe that for the LMs helping to write the story.
 Simultaneously, I want to use a text-to-speech model to allow the agents to respond to the user in real time.
 This is a long-term goal, and I am not expecting to have this feature in the app for a long time.
-Obviously, I'm thinking about an ecosystem of tools for a home network that will work online or offline, where the user can carry on running conversations with multiple agents from anywhere in the home, office, or lab.
+Obviously, I'm thinking about an ecosystem of tools for a local network that will work online or offline, where the user can carry on running conversations with multiple agents from anywhere in the home, office, or lab.